Beverly in Randolph County, West Virginia — The American South (Appalachia)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical month for this entry is April 1790.

 Location.
-38° 50.459′ N, 79° 52.505′ W. Marker is in Beverly, West Virginia, in Randolph County.
-Marker is on Main Street (U.S. 219), on the right when traveling north.
+This marker has been replaced by another marker nearby.
+It was located near 38° 50.459′ N, 79° 52.505′ W. Marker was in Beverly, West Virginia, in Randolph County.
+It was on Main Street (U.S. 219), on the right when traveling north.
 Located at stop 23 of the tour of Historic Beverly.
 Touch for map.
-Marker is in this post office area: Beverly WV 26253, United States of America.
+Marker was in this post office area: Beverly WV 26253, United States of America.
 Touch for directions.